lucky-media/seochecker-statamic/README.md

 # SEOPulse - Statamic Addon

-Welcome to SEOPulse, your comprehensive companion for SEO and Performance insights directly within your Statamic site.
+Welcome to SEOPulse, your professional companion for SEO and Performance insights directly within your Statamic site.

 ## Overview